Gratitude in Training

 I am grateful my dog has unconditional love for me and likes to be close to me.

 I am grateful that I have the ability to change my back discomfort and enjoy moments of comfort.

-Depending on how I am feeling at the time, I may write this statement down or repeat it to myself several times.
-If I find myself getting nervous or having anxious thoughts throughout the day I use this statement to help redirect myself.
+Depending on how I am feeling at the time, I may write this statement down or repeat the statement to myself several times.
+If I find myself getting nervous or having anxious thoughts throughout the day I can use this statement to help redirect myself.

 Please consider giving this practice a try or develop your own 3 step gratitude practice.